Weighted Erd\H{o}s-Kac Theorems via Computing Moments: Mean Values of Multiplicative Functions

 uniformly for all sufficiently large $x$ and all $a\in\N\cap[1,x]$, where

 The implicit constant in the error term depends at most on the explicit and implicit constants in the hypotheses. \end{lem} \begin{proof} Let $a\in\N\cap[1,x]$.
 For simplicity of notation, we write $\sum^{a}$ for sums in which the indices take values coprime to $a$.
 As we have demonstrated above, there is no loss of generality by assuming that $\sigma_0=1$ and that (\ref{thmMT2Equ2}) holds with the restricted sum $\sum_{p}^{'}$ replaced by the full sum $\sum_p$.
-We start by determining the relation between $\lambda_{\alpha}(a)$ and $\lambda_{\alpha}$.
-Note that condition (iv) implies that $\alpha(p)\ll (\log\log(p+1))^{\vartheta_0}$, from which it follows that
+Note that